kkruecke/cplus-documentation/notes/value-categories.rst

     int n;
     n = 1;

 in the expression ``n = 1`` above, the subexpression **n** refers to an integer object, a specific location in memory.
 Thus **n** is an lvalue.
-The term lvalue derives its name from the fact that only objects can appear on the left hand side of an assignment and can be assigned to, but the "l" in lvalue is no longer of significance. lvalues occur in contexts outside of assignment.
+The term lvalue originally derived its name from the fact that only objects can appear on the left hand side of an assignment and can be assigned to, but the "l" in lvalue is no longer of any real significance. lvalues occur in contexts outside of assignment.

 lvalues, rvalues and references in C++03
 ----------------------------------------

 Pre-2011 C++ followed the C model, but assigned the name "rvalue" to non-lvalue expressions.
-In the expression ``n = 1;``, for example, ``1`` is an rvalue because it is not an object, a location in memory, an lvalue.
+In the expression ``n = 1;``, for example, ``1`` is an rvalue because it is not an object, not a location in memory, and thus not an lvalue.
 C++03 added the rule that references can bind to lvalues, but only references-to-const can bind to rvalues.
 Several non-lvalue C expressions also became lvalue expressions in C++.

 Distinguishing rvalues from lvalues allows the compiler to improve the efficiency of the code it generates.
 The compiler does not need to place rvalues in storage (although this does not apply to class instances as will be discussed).

-When an lvalue is used on the right hand side of an assignment
+When an lvalue is used on the right hand side of an assignment as below

 .. code-block:: cpp